 21.of Hilkiah, Hashabiah; of Jedaiah, Nethaneel.

 ¶22.
-The Levites, In the days of Eliashib, Joiada, and Johanan, and Jaddua, were recorded by the chiefs of the fathers, with the priests, to the reign of Darius the Persian.
+The Levites, in the days of Eliashib, Joiada, and Johanan, and Jaddua, the chiefs of the fathers and the priests were recorded up to the reign of Darius the Persian.

-23. The sons of Levi, the chiefs of the fathers, were recorded in the book of the chronicles until the days of Johanan ben-Eliashib.
+¶23.
+The sons of Levi, the chiefs of the fathers, were recorded in the scroll of the chronicles until the days of Johanan ben-Eliashib.

-25. Mattaniah, and Bakbukiah, Obadiah, Meshullam, Talmon, Akkub were gatekeepers keeping watch at the storehouses of the gates.
+25. Mattaniah, and Bakbukiah, Obadiah, Meshullam, Talmon, Akkub were gatekeepers keeping watch, the guard at the storehouses of the gates.

 26. These were in the days of Joiakim ben-Jeshua, the son of Jozadak, and in the days of Nehemiah the governor, and Ezra the priest and scribe.

 ¶27.
-And at the dedication of the wall of Jerusalem, they sought the Levites to bring them to Jerusalem from all their places, to keep the dedication with joy, and with thanksgiving, and with song, with cymbals, ten string harps, and with lyres.
+And at the dedication of the wall of Jerusalem, they sought the Levites to bring them to Jerusalem from all their places, to keep the dedication with joy, and with giving of thanks, and with song, cymbals, harps, and with lyres.

-28. And the sons of the singers were assembled from both the Kicor round about Jerusalem and the villages of Netophathi,
+28. And the sons of the singers were assembled from both the area around Jerusalem and the villages of the Netophathites,

 29.and from Beth-Gilgal, and from the fields of Geba and Azmaveth, for the singers had built for themselves villages round about Jerusalem.

-30. And the priests and the Levites purified themselves, and they purified the people, and the gates, and the wall.
+30. And the priests and the Levites purified themselves, then they purified the people, and the gates, and the wall.

 ¶31.
-Then I brought the rulers of Judah up onto the wall, and I stationed two great companies of those who gave thanks, and one went in procession to the south on the wall to the Dung Gate.
+Then I brought the rulers of Judah up onto the wall, and I appointed two great companies who gave thanks, and one of the processions went to the south on the wall to the Dung Gate.

 33.and Azariah, Ezra, and Meshullam,